 If you have a service dog or emotional support animal, read on to learn your workplace rights under the Americans with Disabilities Act (ADA).

-Under the part of the ADA that applies to public accommodations, a service animal is defined as a dog (or sometimes a miniature horse) that is individually trained to perform tasks or do work for the benefit of a person with a disability.
-This definition doesn't include companion animals (pets), nor does it include what some call "emotional support animals": animals that provide comfort and companionship to those with psychiatric or emotional disabilities or conditions.
+Under the part of the ADA that applies to public accommodations—restaurants, stores, and such—a service animal is defined as a dog (or sometimes a miniature horse) that's individually trained to do work or perform tasks for the benefit of a person with a disability.
+This definition doesn't include companion animals (pets) or emotional support animals—animals that provide comfort and companionship to people with psychiatric or emotional disabilities or conditions.

-An employer may deny your request to bring your service animal to work if it would create undue hardship.
-An employer cannot simply say "we don't allow dogs," or "it would be too disruptive to let you bring your dog to work."
+An employer can deny your request to bring your service animal to work if it would create an undue hardship for the company.
+But your employer can't simply say, "we don't allow dogs," or "it'll be too disruptive to let you bring your dog to work."

-If your employer denies your request to bring a needed service animal to work, you should talk to an experienced employment lawyer.
+If your employer denies your request to bring a needed service animal to work, you should talk to an employment discrimination lawyer.
 A lawyer can help you assess the situation and decide the most effective way to proceed, such as writing a demand letter to your employer or filing a charge of discrimination with the Equal Employment Opportunity Commission.

 Learn more about hiring a disability discrimination lawyer to enforce your rights under the ADA.

 Need a lawyer?
 Start here.